igoravelli/brazilian_soccer_championship_analysis/README.md

 The project was divided into 3 steps:

-1. Choose the data
-2. Manipule the data
-3. Use the data
+1. Data Selection
+2. Data Manipulation
+3. Data Analysis and Vizualization

 <br>

-# 1. Choose the data <br>
+# 1. Data Selection <br>
-The first step was consisted by choose the datasets to be used on the project.
-The ones that we has choosen are available [here](https://www.kaggle.com/datasets/adaoduque/campeonato-brasileiro-de-futebol).
+The first step consisted of selecting the datasets to be used in the project.
+The ones we choose are available [here](https://www.kaggle.com/datasets/adaoduque/campeonato-brasileiro-de-futebol).
-Once the data has picked, we loaded it on the BigQuery as "raws" tables.
+After the dataset was selected, it was loaded into Google Sheets for a preliminary verification of data quality and to ensure uniform formatting.

+With the initials adjustments done, the tables were lodaded into BigQuery as "raw" tables (bronze layer) to begin the massive transformations.

 <br>

 # 2. Manipulate the data <br>
-At the second step our goal was to build a datawarehouse to be easier to use the data.
+In the second step, our objective was to build a data warehouse architecture and model all the raw data that had been extracted.
+The structure was designed based on 3 data marts.

-We decided to build a main data model (datamart) with a center table called `factEvents` and others 5 dimensions called `dimMatch`, `dimPlayer`, `dimArena`, `dimTeams` and `dimCalendar`.
+- The main data mart stores the data about events in each match.
+It comprises a transactional table named `factEvents` and five additional dimensions: `dimMatch`, `dimPlayer`, `dimArena`, `dimTeams` and `dimCalendar`.
+- The second data mart contains data regarding match statistics, with a central table named `factStatistics` that relates to `dimTeams`.
+- The third and final data mart records the final score table for each year and the main table `factScore` is also related exclusively to `dimTeams`.

 ![](datamodel_picture.png)

-The model entire model is represented [here](https://drive.google.com/file/d/1ejlKub_w4EP8wMyLYU0ykyO7PT3yaIc9/view?usp=sharing).
+The entire model is represented [here](https://drive.google.com/file/d/1ejlKub_w4EP8wMyLYU0ykyO7PT3yaIc9/view?usp=sharing).

 ### ETL process